 “I wish my son could go down the slide on his own.”

-Zack’s enthusiastic questions about the slide might end after this ride is over, but probably not.
-More than likely, his conversation will continue.
+Zack’s enthusiastic questions about the slide might end after this ride, but probably not.
+His conversation will likely continue.
 Due to situations that happened to him as a baby before he came to our home, Zack’s brain processes differently.
 He gets stuck on a certain phrase or idea and perseverates, sometimes repeating it hundreds of times.

 Moments of Triumph and Emotion